AHobbitTalksData/Database-and-reports-for-my-blog/My_Blog/#1. Trends on popularity of Google searches for different general skincare terms in USA (2004-2022)/Database/README.md

-In general, you will find the following documents in all of the folders, respectively:
+In general, you will find the following documents in all of the folders.
+Respectively:

  **1. City**: It gives the cities in which the keyword was most popular in that period of time.